laurakoco/music_genre_classification/README.md

 ## Results

-The best performing classifier is the Poly Kernel SVM.
+The best performing classifier the ensemble (majority) voting classifier.
+For this, we use the SVM Poly, k-NN, and QDA as the estimators.
 The worst performing is Naive Bayes.

 <img src="images/accuracy.png" width="600">